A comprehensive review of the pros and cons of feeding dogs vegetables, and best advice…

 There is some concern knocking around about cruciferous vegetables (broccoli, cauliflower, sprouts) and some leafy greens, particularly for dogs with hypothyroidism.
 The concern is for their goitrogenic properties, a substance that may cause the thyroid gland to enlarge (like the disease goitre).
 This may impede they thyroid’s ability to function properly.
 For years, the advice for owners of possibly thyroid-sick dogs was to avoid them.
 However, much like the garlic concern, Dr. Jean Dodds assures us the goitrogenic properties of these veg are so minute the benefits (from antioxidants and vitamin K) of feeding these veg greatly outweigh all concerns, so they should be fine in moderation for most dogs.

 There is also some concern following a recent study that found beet pulp (or at least the indigestible fibres added to dry dog food) may be at fault for a taurine (an amino acid) deficiency which can lead to DCM (Dilated Cardio Myopathy) in dogs.
 However, the findings were inconclusive.
-Moreover, this is dry food we’re talking about (I mean, who else would think the remains of the sugar beet processing industry would make a good component of a dogs’ diet?!).
 It’s also worth noting the researchers in the study were using lamb and rice dry food which seems to have more side effects to it than most foods.
 These foods have the minimum amount of protein for your dog.
-Becuase it’s so expensive they leave your dog desperately short of it.
+Because it’s so expensive they leave your dog desperately short of it.
 Hence if any little thing upsets the balance of it (in this case beet pulp is thought to affect the bile acids, reducing its presence in the intestines which means even less protein might be digested) then yes it could possibly be a vector.
 Luckily, if you’re on here you know cereal-based dry food is absolutely not recommended and you are probably feeding the dog like the meat-eater he is.
 This means a diet that is naturally very high in taurine.
 So don’t worry, he won’t be going short.

 And finally, watch your fruit sugar.
 I don’t use too much fruit bar the odd few blueberries.
 Too much fruit sugar can cause them problems, not least of all yeast issues in dogs.
 If your dog has a recurring itch then removing all fruit (and carbs as a whole) is one thing to try to check if it’s yeast related (yeast needs sugar to live, some us are more sensitive than others, certainly dogs after antibiotics).